All Episodes

 All you're getting is a check when you die.

-And what good is that do you?
+And what good does that do you?

 They send out checks to dead people.

-Social Security cost of living.
+Social Security cost of living compensation checks.

-And don't think the Chicoms are not involved in this.
+And don't think the ChiComs are not involved in this.

 For a second, don't think that's not the case.